Oh My Food Recipes

 • After that, add the cut celery from step 1 into the water and let it cook for 2 minutes.
 (Total carrots cook for 4 minutes and celery cook for 2 minutes.)

-• Next, pour ½ tablespoon of vegetable oil into a wok and turn on medium small fire.
-Then, add 4 slices of ginger (0.7 oz) and stir fry them a little bit.
+• Next, pour ½ tablespoon of vegetable oil into a wok and turn on a medium-small fire.
+Then add 4 slices of ginger (0.7 oz) and stir-fry them briefly.

-• After, put the marinated shrimp from step 3 into the wok and stir fry them until it starts changing to orange pink.
+• After, put the marinated shrimp from step 3 into the wok and stir-fry them until they start changing to orange-pink.

-• The following step, put the cooked and drained celery carrots from step 8 into the wok.
+• In the following step, put the cooked and drained celery carrots from step 8 into the wok.

-• Lastly, turn off the fire, put ½ cup of salted roasted cashew (3 oz) into the wok.
-Stir fry or mix it well.
+• Lastly, turn off the fire and put ½ cup of salted roasted cashew (3 oz) into the wok.
+Stir-fry or mix it well.

 Notes